|

 3. Where can I get a visa?

-main destination Schengen State.
-Visas are only issued at borders in
+destination Schengen State.
+Visas are only issued at borders in exceptional and

 A stay in one or more Schengen States requires an initial visit to the